University of Cambridge: Guide & Discussion Forum

 - It's a very friendly college, definitely international but also British (lots of students from everywhere imaginable, but lots of home students as well).

-- No old buildings and no traditional formal halls (I mean not like in other colleges).
+- No old buildings and less traditional formal halls (no "high table" like in other colleges, gowns recommended but not required etc).
 But, you know, this is exactly the thing many people I know in Wolfson (myself included) appreciate about it, that it is relaxed and has a different atmosphere.

 - The orientation activities at Wolfson are, compared to my fellow grad students at other colleges, exemplary.